 Mary Simpson CEO, Spectrum

-In the Summer of 2017, a first prize of £10,000 will be awarded to the overall winner, as well as invaluable professional mentoring, curatorial and PR support, with 5 runners-up also receiving an award of £1,000 each.
+A first prize of £10,000 will be awarded to the overall winner, as well as invaluable professional mentoring, curatorial and PR support, with 5 runners-up also receiving an award of £1,000 each.

 The aim is to provide both a platform and a professional network for these remarkable artists, enabling them to generate opportunities that might otherwise be closed or difficult to access.
 Living with autism creates challenges but also a unique perspective on the world and The Spectrum Art Prize will initiate an ongoing legacy to articulate and define their own life experiences.